run-ai/docs/docs/Administrator/Cluster-Setup/allow-external-access-to-containers.md

 *   Using _PyCharm_ to run python commands remotely.
 *   Using _TensorBoard_ to view machine learning visualizations

-When using docker, the way researchers expose ports is by <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_self">declaring</a> them when starting the container.
+When using docker, the way Researchers expose ports is by <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_self">declaring</a> them when starting the container.
 Run:AI has similar syntax.

 Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
 Kubernetes offers a number of alternative ways to expose ports.
 With Run:AI you can use all of these options (see the [Alternatives](#alternatives) section below), however, Run:AI comes built-in with ingress.